Terms of Service

 Because there might be reasons for a larger repository size (e.g. images in thesis projects), there is no storage limit for repositories at the moment.
 If your project gets unreasonably large, you will be contacted by the LRZ team to solve this issue.
 We reserve the right to temporarily block write access to large repositories or to deactivate them completely to ensure the stability of GitLab.

-What happens to projects of deleted accounts
+What happens to the projects of deleted accounts?

 If your account is deleted, it will also be blocked from GitLab.
 All projects belonging to that account will be archived.
 This removes them from the GitLab dashboard and sets them to read-only.